QbicleTKG/deep-learning-challenge/README.md

 ![image](https://github.com/QbicleTKG/deep-learning-challenge/assets/139186713/bce0f719-44b7-4a3a-a71c-04b275c8f517)

-To fix this, I binned the NAME values using the same technique as the CLASSIFICATION and APPLICATION_TYPE columns, and captured a random 30% sample for testing, instead of the whole data set.
+To fix this, I binned the NAME values using the same technique as the CLASSIFICATION and APPLICATION_TYPE columns and captured a random 30% sample for testing instead of the whole data set.
 This resulted in much more efficient and timely model fitting and training.

 ## Model Architecture
 I ultimately ran 6 models in an attempt to achieve higher accuracy: